Useful Links and Websites

 The Law Society of England and Wales

-A fascinating publication is the KR Magazine.
-This online kidnap and ransom focused publication should be a regularly visited site for health and safety and risk managers for all organisations who operate in complex and high risk jurisdictions.
+A fascinating publication is the Safe Travels online publication.
+This online helpful travel risk focused publication should be a regularly visited site for health and safety and risk managers for all organisations who operate in complex and high risk jurisdictions.
 Duty of care is only an increasing factor for all such organisations and kidnap and ransom a key consideration.

 The International Code of Conduct Association

 If you are intending to work in risky places, and think you will need security, the International Code of Conduct Association is a good place to start looking at what you should expect from private security providers.
 Beyond that, you can look for a security provider in many places, and the website Security in Complex Environments Group – SCEG, is as good a place as any.
 SCEG is broadly focused on UK companies, but if you want a US one, then there are numerous references to them on the internet.

 Piracy remains a problem in some places.
 A recent general update provided by Maritime Insight is available here.

 PTSD remains a real risk within the industries we interact with.
 It is also wildly misunderstood.
 Some helpful guidelines are here.